onnx/models/README.md

 <hr>

 ### Body, Face & Gesture Analysis <a name="body_analysis"/>
-Face detection models identify and/or recognize human faces in images.
-Some more popular models are used for detection of celebrity faces, gender, age, and emotions.
+Face detection models identify and/or recognize human faces and emotions in given images.
+Body and Gesture Analysis models identify gender and age in given image.

 |Model Class |Reference |Description |
 |-|-|-|